BrunaMartins-data/sales-data-engineering-assessment/README.md

 This project implements the Data Engineering tech assessment using PySpark and local Parquet files.

-The project avoids local Spark managed tables, Hive metastore, and Delta dependencies to keep execution simple in VSCode/Jupyter on Windows.
-Each Parquet folder is treated as a logical table.

 ## Original Requirements Covered

 - Load three files using SQL or PySpark.